kopiro/otto/README.md

 Depending on this constant, the IOManager forward the output to the next configured driver or stops the chain.

+## Listeners

+A listener is a file that listen for incoming requests and can trigger output.

 ### How to write an action

 An action is a responder for an intent that has logic inside.